shakhboz-dot/nebronic/README.md

 ### Welcome there the world of flutter 👋

-- 🔭 I’m currently working on nowhere
+- 🔭 I’m currently working on Nowhere
 - 🌱 I’m currently learning Flutter and Dart
 - 👯 I’m looking to collaborate on Nothing
 - 🤔 I’m looking for help with Nothing